NVIDIA/TensorRT-LLM/docs/source/gpt_attention.md

 setting unique values for each layer.
 However, it’s important to note that the memory allocation for the kv cache still relies on the buffer’s maximum value._

+## StreamingLLM

+The StreamingLLM feature uses a window attention to perform efficient and stable LLM on long texts, which means that only `N` tokens need to be stored in the KV cache.
+Similar to the cyclic KV cache feature in TensorRT-LLM, `max_attention_window_size` parameter is used to determine `N`.
+Different from the cyclic KV cache feature, the first `S` tokens, called sink tokens, are always kept in the attention window, where `S` is determined by `sink_token_length` parameter in `GenerationSession.setup`.
+In addition, the relative position embedding is also changed in StreamingLLM.
+When determining the relative distance and adding positional information to tokens, StreamingLLM use the positions within the cache rather than those in the original text.
+`enable_pos_shift` flag is used to enable this feature.

+In context phase, the self-attentions is dense in the official implementation of StreamingLLM, and it uses all of the tokens for computation and only saves `N` tokens to the KV cache.
+This mode is determined by the `dense_context_fmha` flag.

 ## Beam-Search

 The GPT attention operator supports beam-search.
 In the context phase, a single